saucelabs/sauce-docs/docs/testrunner-toolkit/configuration/cypress.md

 ```

 :::note
-Reporters functionality is provided through [cypress-multi-reporter](https://www.npmjs.com/package/cypress-multi-reporters).
-In order for your additional reporter to work, it must be compatible with that plugin.
+In order for your additional reporter to work, it must be compatible with the [cypress-multi-reporter plugin](https://www.npmjs.com/package/cypress-multi-reporters), which provides the underlying functionality.
 :::

 ---